il94/42_camagru/README.md

   <img src="other/readme_images/gallery.gif">
 </div>
 <p align="center">
-	You'll find the pics uploaded by the community.
-After signing up, don't hesitate to like your favorite ones !
-You'll also be able to comment them, and I'm sure the creator will be thrilled to hear from you !
+	You'll find the pics uploaded by the community on the main page.
+After signing up and / or logging in, you'll be able to both like and comment your favorite ones.
+Don't hesitate to do so, as I'm sure the creator will appreciate your feedback !
 </p>

 ## Editor